 Why do I need a membership to be a fruit pick volunteer?

 You need to be a member of OFRE in order for our liability insurance to cover you and us when you are at OFRE events.
 Funds raised from membership fees go towards admin costs and a year of end gathering to thank our all our members & volunteers.

 What is a fruit rescue?

 A fruit pick is an event organized by OFRE to harvest locally grown fruit at someone’s residential property in the greater Edmonton region.

 How do I sign up for a fruit rescue?

 To sign up for a fruit pick, you first need to visit our Become a Member page.
-Once we receive your membership fee, we will send you a volunteer registration form to fill out so that you can find out about events such as fruit picks.
+Once we receive your membership fee, you will start to receive pick notifications as soon as our growers make a fruit rescue request.